patk80/The-Dead-Flowers/README.md

 **URL:** https://patk80.github.io/The-Dead-Flowers/

-**Description:** A website build for a band my friends have using Bootstrap 5.
-Created with HTML and SCSS.
+**Description:** A mock website built for a band my friends are in.
+The goal was the expand upon my Bootstrap 5 and SCSS knowledge by incorporating new elements/techniques (such as the hero video and using SCSS mixins).
+Created with HTML, SCSS, and JavaScript.